Introduction

 pil

 — Runs compilation and witness generation for .pil and .asm files.
 First converts .asm files to .pil, if needed.
-Then converts the .pil file to json and generates fixed and witness column data filesrust
+Then converts the .pil file to json and generates fixed and witness column data filesprove

 —setup